infiniticio/docs.infinitic.io/src/pages/docs/workflows/workers.md

 #### Caffeine cache

-Per default, Infinitic uses [Caffeine](https://github.com/ben-manes/caffeine) as an in-memory cache when requesting state storage.
+Infinitic lets you use [Caffeine](https://github.com/ben-manes/caffeine) as an in-memory cache when requesting state storage.

-Here is the default configuration:
+Here is an example of configuration:

 ```yaml
 cache: